Rooms and Reservations

 Open flames, including incense and candles are prohibited by Fire Code.
 Organizations requiring the use of candles during formal functions may purchase battery-operated “candles”.

 Gambling of any nature is prohibited in the Lavin-Bernick Center.

-The Lavin-Bernick Center operates a Lost and Found at the Information Center located on the first floor.
-Items found in McAlister Auditorium and the LBC should be turned into the Lost and Found and will be logged into the appropriate binder.
+The Lavin-Bernick Center operates the university Lost and Found at the Information Desk located on the first floor.
 If the owner can be identified he/she will be contacted via phone and/or e-mail.
-If you would like to find out if a lost item has been turned in, please call 865-4000, e-mail us at email@example.com or inquire at the Information Center.
+If you would like to find out if a lost item has been turned in, please call 865-4000, e-mail us at email@example.com or inquire at the Information Desk.